Dubai World Cup 2023 Betting Picks, Predictions For ALL Races

 11:10am – Dubai Turf sponsored by DP World (Group 1) (Turf) (3yo+) 1m1f

 SPORTSLENS 1-2-3 MEYDAN BETTING PICKS: The John Gosden-trained Lord North has a leading record in this race (2 wins), so certainly can’t be ignored.
 He won the Winter Derby at Lingfield last time, but he’s now a 7 year-old and this looks a slightly harder renewal this year.
-Do Deuce is the probably favourite for Japan and caught the eye in winning a G2 at Hanshin last time.
+Serifos is the likely favourite for Japan and impressed in winning a G1 at Hanshin last time.
 But Nations Pride just gets the verdict.
 This 4 year-old is a proven course winner and heads into the race winning the G3 Dubai Millennium Stakes here in February.
 We also know he stays longer than this 1m1f distance having won over 1m4f, which jockey William Buick can have as a weapon if needed.

 - NATIONS PRIDE